Chi-SquareX/Healthcare_NLP_application/README.md

 # Implementation of RAG using Langchain and Google Gemini

 This script utilizes the RAG (Retrieval-Augmented Generation) architecture to generate responses to user queries in the context of healthcare.
+The user is also able to give speech input.
 Here's how it incorporates RAG:

 1. **Retrieval of Relevant Documents**:
    - The script loads medical data from JSON files (`iCliniq.json` and `GenMedGPT-5k.json`) and concatenates them to form a context.